notificohq/docs/docs/plugins/slack.md

       - Paste your OAuth token in place of `xoxb-your-token-here`

 6. **Use in Notifico:**
-      - When configuring Notifico steps, use `slack` as the channel identifier
       - Reference your credential name in the step configuration

 Now your Slack channel is ready to use!